The short answer

 European vs American cold tolerance?

 Real but moderate difference.
-European/FCI larger + more body fat = somewhat better cold tolerance (5–10°C threshold lower).
-American/CKC sleeker + less body fat = more cold-intolerant.
-Working-line slightly more tolerant than show-line.
-Both still need significant Calgary winter accommodation.
-Watch individual dog signals over line stereotype.
+European or FCI Dobermans are larger with slightly more body fat, so they tolerate cold a bit better (roughly 5 to 10°C lower threshold).
+American or CKC Dobermans are sleeker with less body fat and are more cold-intolerant.
+Working-line dogs run slightly more tolerant than show-line.
+Either way, both still need significant Calgary winter accommodation.
+Watch the individual dog's signals over the line stereotype.

 Senior + cardiac Doberman cold?